Buy or Sell Sierra Wireless Inc. (SWIR) Stock Now | Don’t Try to Be a Top Gun

 Colliers Securities, on the other hand, stated in their research note that they expect to see SWIR reach a price target of $20.
 The rating they have provided for SWIR stocks is “Buy” according to the report published on November 25th, 2020.

-After a stumble in the market that brought SWIR to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 5.06% of gains for the given period.
+After a stumble in the market that brought SWIR to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -2.42% of loss for the given period.

 Stock Fundamentals for SWIR